Refinitiv/refinitiv-ui/documents/src/pages/elements/slider.md

 </ef-slider>
 ```

 Markers can be used with `step` for a similar use case as radio button but in Slider style.
-Typically, with stepped Slider, you would need to hide the progress when users drag the Slider.
+To hide slider progress, set `--progress-color` CSS variables to `transparent`.

 Set `transparent` to `--progress-color` CSS variables to hide the progress.